 Beginning Your Career as an Industrial Paramedic

-Becoming an industrial paramedic is an exciting and potentially lucrative next step for qualified EMTs and paramedics.
-If you’re not already an EMT and would like to gain the real-world experience needed to become an industrial paramedic, you can start by training for EMT certification.
+Becoming an industrial paramedic can be an exciting and potentially lucrative alternative next step for qualified EMTs and paramedics.
+If you’re not already an EMT and want to gain the real-world experience needed to become an industrial paramedic, start by training for EMT certification.

-Not only will you be enhancing your career, you’ll be helping people and saving lives.
-If this sounds right for you, now is an excellent time to take that first step towards your dream career.
+Enhance your career as you help people and save lives.
+If this sounds like what you’ve been dreaming of, now is an excellent time to take that first step toward your new career.